cumason123/transit-equity/README.md

 We plan on doing this by ranking bus stops by the area's average income level, and the amount of revenue a bus stop generates.

+# Code
+Can be found in the python notebooks under the src folder.

 # Datasets
-Can be found in the python notebooks unders the src folder.
+Can be genreated by running the code under the transit-equity folder.

 # Tableau Visualizations
 Can be found [here](https://public.tableau.com/views/final_16067610536060/Dashboard1?:language=en&:display_count=y&publish=yes&:origin=viz_share_link).